harshdhamecha/harshdhamecha/README.md

-👋 Harsh Dhamecha here, An AI undergrad.
-Currently doing an internship as a Machine Learning Engineer at Matrix Comsec.
+👋 Harsh Dhamecha here, an AI undergrad 👨🏻‍🎓.
+Currently doing an internship as a Machine Learning Engineer 🤖 at Matrix Comsec.
+My work mainly revolves around Computer Vision.

 <!---
 harshdhamecha/harshdhamecha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.